 - Not super duper long-wearing

-- Some shades seem more opaque than others
+- Some shades seem more opaque than others therefore show uneven application

 Yes.
 If you like liquid lipsticks, but find most of them too drying, you’ll like these.
-I almost always top mine with gloss because I just don’t like the feeling of any liquid lipstick.
+I often top mine with gloss because I just don’t like the feeling of any liquid lipstick.
 If you want super long-wearing, these may not fit the bill but I will tell you because I’ve tested many; those that wear a long time, feel very dry on the lips.
 Those that feel great don’t last all day.
 Can’t win ’em all!